-1 -

 Student's name: Date of birth:

 Tutor/Year group: Contact number(s):

 Student's home address:

-I request permission for my child to be gran ted leave of absence from school between
+I request permission for my child to be granted leave of absence from school between

-First day of absence: Date of Total number of
+First day of absence: day of absence: Date retur Total number of school days

-, return to school days

 school: missed:

-00110011 miooda.

-child at another school iting a request for absence of in the Hexham Partners ship of school Child(ren)'s Name & Y ear Group(s)

-Schools please provide the name of the school(s), child(ren)'s name(s) and year group(s).
-Please note you must complete a leave of absence request for each individual school and return it to them.
+If you are also submitting a request for absence for a child at another school in the Hexham Partnership of Schools please provide the name of the school(s), child(ren)'s name(s) and year group(s).
+Please note you must complete a leave of absence request for each ship of School Child(ren)'s Name & \ Year Group(s)

+ote you

+individual school and return it to them.

 Please fully explain the exceptional circumstances relating to the leave of absence you would like the Head of School to consider.
 (Continue on a separate sheet if necessary).
 Please refer to the Hexham Partnership of Schools' Policy for leave of absence during term time which is available on our website www.qehs.net or call 01434 610301 to request a copy; it is the decision of the Head of School as to what might constitute exceptional circumstances.
 Each request for any term-time leave will be considered on an individual basis.
-Examples of exceptional circumstance would be: o Forces Personnel on leave from a foreign posting.
+Examples of exceptional circumstance would be: Forces Personnel on leave from a foreign posting.
 Evidence provided by an employer that states leave cannot be accommodated during school holidays without significant consequence.

-I have read and understood the information in the Hexham Partnership of Schools' Policy regarding leave of absence during term time, unauthorised absence, and Penalty Notices.
+Declaration I have read and understood the information in the Hexham Partnership of Schools' Policy regarding leave of absence during term time, unauthorised absence, and Penalty Notices.
 I am aware of the possible consequences should I take my child on leave of absence without the prior authorisation of the Head of School.

 Parent/Carer Name (please print):

-Signature: Da te:
+Signature: Da ite: